-- 6. For purposes of the SSAs, the following terms have the meanings attributed below: - (a) Special purpose financial statements Financial statements prepared in accordance with a special purpose framework.
+- (b) Special purpose framework A financial reporting framework designed to meet the financial information needs of specific users.
+The financial reporting framework may be a fair presentation framework or a compliance framework.
 (Ref: Para.
-A4) - (b) Special purpose framework A financial reporting framework designed to meet the financial information needs of specific users.
-The financial reporting framework may be a fair presentation framework or a compliance framework.2 (Ref: Para.
 A1-A4) - 7.
 Reference to "financial statements" in this SSA means "a complete set of special purpose financial statements."
 The requirements of the applicable financial reporting framework determine the presentation, structure, and content of the financial statements, and what constitutes a complete set of financial statements.
 Reference to "special purpose financial statements" includes the related disclosures.